lelylan/mqtt/README.md

 ## Clients

-Follows a client example in Node.js.
+Follows a client example in Node.js (connect to the local development server).

 ```javascript
 mqtt = require('mqtt');